-Abemaciclib (Verzenio) along with fulvestrant (Faslodex) treats a certain type of hormone receptor-positive, advanced breast cancer (breast cancer that depends on hormones such as estrogen to grow) or breast cancer that has spread to other parts of the body after treatment with an anti-estrogen medication such as tamoxifen (Nolvadex).
+Abemaciclib (brand name – Verzenio), is an FDA-approved drug used to treat a hormone receptor-positive, advanced breast cancer (breast cancer that depends on hormones such as estrogen to grow) or the breast cancer that has spread to other parts of the body after treatment with an anti-estrogen medication such as tamoxifen (Nolvadex).

-Abemaciclib (Verzenio) treats a certain type of hormone receptor-positive, advanced breast cancer or breast cancer that has spread to other parts of the body in people who have already been treated with an antiestrogen medication and chemotherapy.
+Abemaciclib can be used as the first treatment of hormone receptor-positive, advanced breast cancer or breast cancer that has spread to other body parts when used in combination with certain other drugs.
+It is used in people who have already been treated with an antiestrogen medication and chemotherapy.

-It is in a class of medications called kinase inhibitors.
-It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
+It is in a class of medications called kinase inhibitors and works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

-Abemaciclib (Verzenio) comes as a tablet to take by mouth.
+Abemaciclib comes as a tablet to take by mouth.
 It is usually taken twice daily with or without food.
 Take abemaciclib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take abemaciclib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes.